Home/Cross-Track Hub/Sandbox vs Production Behavior

 Practice Drills

-Your shipment flow passes in sandbox but production rejects the same request body.
-What is the best first hypothesis?
+Your sandbox credentials can create labels, but production returns permission errors for the same service level.
+What is the best first check?